ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-opencv-c++-basics.md

 ```

 # Exercise 2
 Calculate the summation of the pixel intensity and calculate the average intensity value.
-Use `cv::Mat::rows`, `cv::Mat::cols`, `cv::sum()`.
+Use `cv::Mat::rows`, `cv::Mat::cols`.

 **You must Read Documentation!!** [link](https://docs.opencv.org/4.9.0/index.html)